oliviernam/DevOps-Training-intermediate/cloud-azure/pipelining.md

 Please enter a choice [Default choice(1)]: `Commit directly to the master branch.`

-Checking in file manifests/deployment.yml in the Github repository `YOUR GITHUB USERNAME`/c1-app-sec-uploader Checking in file manifests/service.yml in the Github repository `YOUR GITHUB USERNAME`/c1-app-sec-uploader Checking in file azure-pipelines.yml in the Github repository `YOUR GITHUB USERNAME`/c1-app-sec-uploader Successfully created a pipeline with Name: c1-app-sec-uploader, Id: 9.
+Checking in file manifests/deployment.yml in the Azure repo c1-app-sec-uploader Checking in file manifests/service.yml in the Azure repo c1-app-sec-uploader Checking in file azure-pipelines.yml in the Azure repo c1-app-sec-uploader Successfully created a pipeline with Name: c1-app-sec-uploader, Id: 13.

 { ... }